Tier 4 students - Working during your studies:

 Term time is any period when you are supposed to be doing academic work for example attendance at class, preparing for an exam, undertaking research or writing an assignment, dissertation or Thesis.

 PhD and Masters students do not follow the standard academic calendar.

-Vacation time for Research students is to be agreed with a students Director of Studies and confirmed with the Research and Graduate School.
+Vacation time for Research students is to be agreed with a students Director of Studies and must be confirmed in writing with the Research and Graduate School.
 Please note vacation for PhD students is 40 days per calendar year and must be taken on Public holidays and university closure, this leaves 29 days to take with agreement from your Dircetor of Studies.

 For Postgraduate students you should check with your Programme Leader or Personal Tutor.
 If you are completing academic work over vacation periods this is considered term time.

 During vacation periods providing you are not considered to be doing academic work there are no restrictions on the number of hours you can work.

 If you are unsure please check with the Immigration and Welfare Officer.
 It is a breach of your immigration status to work more hours than your visa permits.